4lorn5/MomoTG16/README.md

 # MomoTG16
-Technical information on the English localization of Wonder Momo (PC Engine)
+Technical information on the fanmade English localization of Wonder Momo (PC Engine)